 K.D. continued.
-"I respect your daughter --- " "Since when?"
+"I respect your daughter--" "Since when?"
 Jeff asked him.

 "I always respected her.
 From when she was that high."
 K.D. leveled his hand around his waist.
 "Ask any body.
 Ask her girlfriend, Billie-Marie.
 Billie-Marie will tell you that."
 The effect of the genius-stroke was immediate.
-The Morgan uncles held in their smiles while the Fleetwoods, father and son, bristled.
-Billie-Marie was the fastest girl in town and getting faster by the second.
+The Morgan uncles held in their smiles while the Fleetwoods, father and son, belia bristled.
+Billie-Marie was the fastest girl in town and speeding up by the second.
 "This aint about no Billie-Marie," said Jeff.
 "This is about what you did to my baby sister."
 "Wait a minute," said Misner.
-"Maybe we could get a better fix, What happened?
-K.D., if you could tell us why you did it.
-Why.
+"Maybe we could get a better fix, K.D., if you could tell us why you did it.
+Why?
+What happened?
 Were you drinking?
 Did she aggravate you somehow?"
-He expected this forthright question to open up a space for honesty, where the men could stop playing and come to terms.
+He expected this forthright question to open up a space for honesty, where the men could stop playing bear and come to terms.
 The sudden quiet that followed surprised him.
 Steward and Deek both cleared their sinuses at the same time.
 Arnold Fleetwood stared at his shoes.
-In that awkward silence they could over their head hear from upstairs the light click of heels--the women pacing, Services fetching, holding, feeding--whatever was needed to service the children who could not help themselves.
-Something, Misner quessed was askew.
+Something, Misner guessed, was askew.
+In that awkward silence they could hear above their heads the light click of heels-the women pacing, servicing, fetching, feeding-whatever it took to save the children who could not save themselves.
 "We don't care about why," said Jeff.
 "What I want to know is what you going to do about it?"
-He shot his forefinger into the chair arm on the word "do."
-Deek leaned back and spread his legs wider, as though to welcome territory that belonged to him, "What you have in mind?" he asked.
+He shot his forefinger into the chairarm on the word "do."
+Deek leaned back and spread his thighs wider, as though to welcome territory that naturally belonged to him, "What you have in mind?" he asked.
 "First off, apologize," said Fleet.